hapijs/hapi/Readme.md

 - General events (log) - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc.

 The monitor is _off_ by default and can be turned on using the `monitor` server option.
 To use the default settings, simply set the value to _true_.
+Applications with multiple server instances, each with its own monitor should only include one _log_ subscription per destination as general events (log) are a process-wide facility and will result in duplicated log events.
 To override some or all of the defaults, set `monitor` to an object with the following optional settings:
 - `broadcastInterval` - the interval in milliseconds to send collected events to subscribers. _0_ means send immediately.
 Defaults to _0_.
 - `opsInterval` - the interval in miliseconds to sample system and process performance metrics.
 Minimum is _100ms_.
 Defaults to _15 seconds_.
 - `extendedRequests` - determines if the full request log is sent or only the event summary.
 Defaults to _false_.
 - `subscribers` - an object where each key is a destination and each value an array subscriptions.
-Subscriptions available are _ops_, _requests_, and _log_.
+Subscriptions available are _ops_, _request_, and _log_.
 The destination can be a URI or _console_.
 Defaults to a console subscription to all three.

 For example:
 ```javascript